 Lauren Bacall

-For her work in theatre, Bacall made her Broadway debut in Johnny 2x4 (1942).
+In theater, Bacall made her Broadway debut in Johnny 2x4 (1942).
 She went on to win two Tony Awards for Best Actress in a Musical for her performances in Applause (1970) and Woman of the Year (1981).
-She also acted in the play Goodbye Charlie (1959), the farce Cactus Flower (1965), and Wonderful Town (1977).
+She also acted in the play Goodbye Charlie (1959), the farce Cactus Flower (1965) and Wonderful Town (1977).
 She made her West End debut in Applause (1970) followed by Sweet Bird of Youth (1985).

 Biography from the Wikipedia article Lauren Bacall.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.